 The purpose of this document is to help you design feats.
-While this document is designed for those wanting to write feats for the Netbook of Feats, most of it could be applied to anyone looking to create feats for fifth edition.
+While this document is designed for those wanting to write feats for the Netbook of Feats, most of it could be applied to anyone looking to create feats for the fifth edition.

 Understand Copyright Rules

 Before you think too much about design, familiarize yourself with the copyright concerns surrounding the OGL and copyright law in general.
 Copyright exists to protect intellectual property by giving creators exclusive legal ownership of their creations.
-If you create something, you have a copyriten.
+If you create something, you have a copyright.

 The OGL is a specific license used to grant permission to others to use your copyrighted work.
 You can only publish other people’s work under OGL if they published it with the license first.
 Otherwise, you would not only be stealing their work but are giving it away to everyone else.
 Once you publish your own work under OGL, anyone else is free to use it provided they use and follow the terms of the license.

 The lines of copyright can be tricky.
 Generally speaking, you copyright an expression, not an idea.
 So you can’t copyright “any story about a dog” you can only copyright a specific story about a specific dog that you wrote yourself.
 In the world of games, you can pretty much steal other people’s ideas, but you will need to re-create that idea in your own unique expression.
 If it is too much the same, then you may still be in violation of copyright even though your intent was to be different.